 the family impractical.
 In these circumstances, the paired office or closest

 district office to the family’s location should provide the follow up.
-Refer to
+Refer to the section

 ‘Transient families’ below.